theSuriya/covid19-risk-prediction-app/README.md

 ## Model creation

-Before going to build an app frst use the notebook .ipynb file to train a model and save thn upload the model file in the main directory then go through the below steps.
+Before going to build an app frst use the covid-19 classification notebook .ipynb file to train a model just run all the cells and save trained model then upload the model file in the main directory then go through the below steps.

 ## Table of Contents
 - [Introduction](#introduction)